-And what unites us on that special Sunday, no matter what team we’re rooting for?
-The snacks, of course!
+What unites us on that special Sunday, no matter what team we’re rooting for?
+The Super Bowl snacks, of course!
 When everyone is eating deep-fried everything, it’s tough to chow down on carrot sticks and seeds — but luckily, you don’t have to.

 The granddaddy of all dips, this buffalo chicken dip is always a crowd-pleaser because of its versatility.
 Eat it with veggies, spread it on crackers or just scoop it up with a spoon.
 Make this recipe even faster by using leftover chicken and making the ranch dressing the night before.

 Your guests will never realize they’re basically eating a salad when you serve this veggie-packed appetizer.
-Don’t let the “caviar” fool you: they’re actually black-eyed peas.
-These little beans are great for digestion and lowering blood pressure, and even boost skin and eye health.
+Don’t let the “caviar” fool you: It’s actually made of black-eyed peas.

-Because the flavors of this Super Bowl snack taste best after they sit together for some time, this is another awesome recipe to prepare the night before and ease stress on Sunday.
+Because the flavors of this Super Bowl snack taste best after they sit together for some time, this is another awesome recipe to prepare the night before to ease stress on Sunday.

 This simple yogurt-based dip is the perfect way to spice up chopped veggies or gluten-free pita chips.
 The lemon juice and cucumbers provide just the right tang, while fresh dill provides a nice kick.
 It’s easy on the palate but full of flavor, too.

 Breadsticks might not come to mind when you think Super Bowl snacks, but I’ve never seen anyone turn down anything that involves bread and garlic before!
-These homemade breadsticks are made with gluten-free and coconut flours, and are super simple to make.
+These homemade breadsticks use gluten-free and coconut flours and are super simple to make.
 Serve with your favorite marinara sauce on the side.

 10. Homemade Hummus

 Hummus has become one of the most popular Super Bowl snacks, but too many people are buying it at the store.
 You can make your own delicious — and healthy — version right at home!